On subshift presentations: Introduction

 is a semigroup (e.g. see \cite[Section 2.2]{P}).
 In section 2 we also write a list of conditions on a semigroup (with zero) $\mathcal S$ that together are necessary and sufficient for the semigroup to be an ${\mathcal R}$-graph semigroup, such that the projection of ${\mathcal S}$ onto $[{\mathcal S}]$ is an isomorphism.

 In symbolic dynamics one studies subshifts $(X,S_{X})$, where $X$ a shift invariant closed subset of the shift space $\Sigma^{{\Bbb Z}}$ and $S_{X}$ is the restriction of the shift on $\Sigma^{{\Bbb Z}}$ to $X$.
 For an introduction to the theory of subshifts see \cite {Ki} and \cite {LM}.
-A property $(A)$ of subshifts was introduced in \cite {Kr2}, and for a subshift $X$ with property $(A)$ a semigroup (with zero) ${\mathcal S}(X)$ was constructed that is invariantly associated to $X$.
+The study of topological conjugacy and of its invariants occupies a central place in symbolic dynamics.
+Any subshift $ \widetilde{X} $ that is topologically conjugate to a given subshift $X$ is called a presentation of $X$.
+A Property $(A)$ of subshifts, an invariant of topological conjugacy, was introduced in \cite {Kr2}, and for a subshift $X$ with property $(A)$ a semigroup (with zero) ${\mathcal S}(X)$ was constructed that is also an invariant of topological conjugacy.
+Next to topological conjugacy flow equivalence and its invariants are studied in symbolic dynamics.
+It was shown by Costa and Steinberg \cite{CS} that Property $(A)$ and the associated semigroup are also invariants of flow equivalence.

 In section 3 we translate all but the last of the conditions on the list of Section 2 into conditions on a subshift that are invariant under topological conjugacy.
 For the last condition we obtain a possibly stronger version for subshifts, that is also invariant under topological conjugacy.
 For a subshift $X$ with property $(A) $ these conditions together imply that ${\mathcal S}(X)$ is an ${\mathcal R}$-graph semigroup.